henridb/medium-articles/contextuality/main.md

 construct such experiments where where quantum theory can produce a result non reproducible by classical, non contextual theory.

-## 2. Link with other quantum specific properties
+## 2. Link with other quantum specific properties {#sec:link-with-other-quantum-specific-properties}

 What we call quantum properties are quantum specific behaviors.
 They can arise directly from the laws of quantum mechanics, such as the